mfarme/automated-cv/README.md

 # ORCID CV Generator

-Convert your ORCID profile JSON to a formatted Markdown CV.
+Convert your ORCID profile to a formatted document in Markdown or Docx

 ![image](https://github.com/user-attachments/assets/481aae71-5065-46d3-9195-cee4171b545a)